The rock defines Gibraltar.

 The pass is valid for a single day.
 You can buy it in advance here, or you can just get it on the day at either the Moorish Castle entrance or the Jews’ Gate entrance.

-The second thing to know is that it’s no longer possible to take your own vehicle up onto the rock.
+Another thing to note is that it’s no longer possible to take your own vehicle up onto the rock.
 Personally, I think walking along the trails is part of the experience, but I appreciate that won’t suit everyone.

 If you’re unable to walk long distances, you might prefer to look at some of the tour options I’ll discuss in the next section.
 To see all the sights is quite tiring and involves a fair amount of uphill.